Great Horned Owls often nest in a high location, but this nest was unusually low and very visible, at the edge of a stand of Live Oak trees.

 Baby 1, the older owlet, walks out on the branch as Baby 2 watches the adult above.
 This behavior is typical between 5 and 6 weeks of age.
 The owlets are not able to fly yet, so they venture out by walking.

-On 03-09-21 the emerging flight feathers are more noticeable on the older owlet on the left than on the younger one.
+The emerging flight feathers are more noticeable on the older owlet on the left than on the younger one.
 Their bellies are still covered with fluff.
 At this age, they remain at or near the nest, and the adults still bring them food.

 At 7 to 8 weeks, Baby 1 is able to leave the nest, but it stays in the nest area.
 This fledgling can fly a short distance from branch to branch in the nest tree.
 The early stages of ear tufts are visible.
 Baby 2 is still in the nest.